 High Pass Sharpening

-In practice we do not usually modify the contrast of the layer itself as the effect we want is created by a contrast blend mode, usually Overlay, but often Soft Light for a more subtle result.
+The contrast increase we want is created by the contrast blend mode, usually Overlay, but often Soft Light for a more subtle result.
 When a contrast blend mode is applied to a layer, middle gray tones are not affected, but values lighter and darker than 50% gray are exaggerated relative to their difference from middle gray.
-Since edge detail is the differentiation between lighter and darker tones, the result is a sharpening effect.
+Since edge detail is the differentiation between lighter and darker tones, the result is the sharpening effect.

 Here are the steps to create High Pass Filter sharpening

-- Change the layer blend mode from normal to Overlay to see the effect on the image (the gray in the layer will disappear).
+- 5- Change the layer blend mode from normal to Overlay to see the effect on the image (the gray in the image will disappear).

-- If necessary, change the blend mode to Soft Light or lower the layer opacity to reduce the effect.
+- 7- If necessary, change the blend mode to Soft Light and/or lower the layer opacity to reduce the effect.

 Roll over the portrait image to see the unsharpened image.
-Notice that the sharpening effect is subtle but helps the lips, eyes and the hair detail.
+Notice that the sharpening effect is subtle but helps the eyes and the hair detail.
 The sharpening can also be applied or eliminated to specific areas of an image with a layer mask.
 The effect can be controlled by choosing Overlay or Soft Light mode.
 This image is slightly oversharpened to make the effect appear better on the web page.
+On portraits, even though the high pass filter has no effect on smooth areas, fine detail like skin pores can still be affected so sharpening is usually painted into desired areas using a layer mask.
+That also allows you to selectively apply the sharpening to clothing and other parts of the image.

 The blend modes Hard Light, Vivid Light, and Linear Light will intensify the effect and you might want to play with them a bit to see the differences.
 Because of the way Pin Light works the effect on a High Pass filtered layer are very subtle to the point of not being of value.
 The remaining member of the contrast group, Hard Mix, creates a posterized appearance to the image, so as a sharpening tool it is also not of value.